nagosto/aov-dashboard/README.md

 **To launch**

-Shiny needs to be loaded :
+Shiny needs to be loaded:

 ```{r}
 if (!require("shiny")) {